vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

-Getting all these links in bulk can be tedious and useless.
+Getting all these links in bulk can be very useful or simply tedious.
 Lucky for us, we have a few tools in place to fine tune what we need.

 #### **some_scraper.rb**